EXPERIENCE AND EXPERTISE IN EDUCATION

 “We are really seeing learners apply themselves to their courses,” says Fox.
 “D2L’s intelligent agents track a learner’s progress and their use of the tools in the course, then send them gentle reminders to start a new module or pick up where they left off.”

-D2L also helped Gay Lea Foods incorporate a wide range of quizzes at various stages in their modules, including multiple choice quizzes and
+D2L also helped Gay Lea Foods incorporate a wide range of quizzes at various stages in their modules, including multiple choice quizzes and drag-and-drop quizzes.